 Best time to visit Furano

-According to hokkaido-labo.com, if we plan to go to Furano or Hokkaido to see the flower fields, the best visiting time is in the early morning of mid to late July.
-It is the time when the flowers are at their peak, fully bloomed and displaying their vibrant colors.
+If you’re planning a trip to Furano or Hokkaido specifically to see the flower fields, the optimal time to visit is in the early morning during mid to late July.
+This is when the flowers are at their peak, fully bloomed and displaying their vibrant colors.